 Visiting Professor of TESOL

-I have been involved in TESOL for over 25 years, working as a teacher, teacher educator, lecturer, researcher and consultant in a range of international TESOL contexts.
+I have been involved in Teaching English to Speakers of Other Languages (TESOL) for over 25 years, working as a teacher, teacher educator, lecturer, researcher and consultant in a range of international TESOL contexts.

 My book on these issues is 'Teacher Cognition and Language Education'.